A threshold result for loose Hamiltonicity in random regular uniform hypergraphs: Proof of the threshold result

-\begin{remark} \mi{For} possible future reference we remark that our arguments prove, as an intermediate step, that the analogues of Theorem~\ref{main2} and Theorem~\ref{distribution} for $Y$ also hold, with the same threshold function $\rho(s)$.
-(In the analogue of Theorem~\ref{distribution} for $Y$, the product begins at $k=1$, not $k=2$.) \end{remark}
+\begin{remark} For possible future reference we remark that our arguments prove, as an intermediate step, that with the same threshold function $\rho(s)$, when $s\geq 3$ and $r > \rho(s)$ we have the following analogue of Theorem~\ref{distribution}: